 Sword & Plough has been in the making since Emily and her sister, Betsy, were born into a military family.
 Living at West Point, sharing Thanksgiving dinners with hundreds of soldiers at mess halls, and watching her uncle, a Marine NASA Astronaut pilot, launch his space shuttle, are just a few of the experiences that inspired Emily to serve as an officer in the U.S. Army and start Sword & Plough with Betsy.

 I wanted to create something that would emotionally and physically touch civilians in their everyday lives and remind them, in a beautiful way, of the challenges our country and servicemen face.

-We empower veteran employment by working with companies and non-profit organizations that employ veterans as sewers and manufacturers, and we ask our partners to scale with us by hiring veterans to meet the growing demand for S&P products.
+We empower veteran employment by working with companies and non-profit organizations that employ veterans, and we ask our partners to scale with us by hiring veterans to meet the growing demand for S&P products.

 Our goal is to emotionally and physically touch civilians in their everyday lives.
 We aim to remind them, in a beautiful way, of the challenges our country and veterans face, and the power that every person has to help.